-The loan is subject to interest at the rate with reference to THBFIX+3%, and interest is to be paid on a monthly basis.
+The loan is subject to interest at the rate with reference to average MLR - 1.5% per annum, and interest is to be paid on a monthly basis.

 Under the loan agreement, the Group has to comply with certain conditions including maintaining interest bearing debt to EBITDA plus extraordinary item and non-cash items ratio for the consolidated financial statements not exceeding 5:1 and debt to equity ratio for the consolidated financial statements not exceeding 2.75:1, based on the financial statements as at 30 June and 31 December.